flenniken/statictea/docs/md/functions.md

 "".
 If you specify "" or leave off the parameter, the current platform separator is used.

-If the separator already exists between components, a new one is not added.
+A warning is generated if a component contains a separator.
 If a component is "", the platform separator is used for it.

 ~~~javascript
 joinPath = func(components: list, separator: optional string) string